Skip to content

 Privacy invariant (client-side)

 Before any upload, the CLI walks the payload tree and refuses to send if any non-whitelisted string field exceeds 256 characters.
-The whitelist is small: accelerator_summary, error, fingerprint_hash, public_key, signature, suite_version, cli_version, model.{identifier,name,size,quant,digest}, workload, backend, backend_version.
-Anything else triggers upload payload contains unexpected long string at <path>; refusing to upload (privacy invariant).
-This is a guardrail against a future regression where someone accidentally puts prompt or output text into a backend's extras dict.
+The whitelist: accelerator_summary, error, fingerprint_hash, public_key, signature, suite_version, cli_version, model.{identifier,name,size,quant,digest}, workload, backend, backend_version.
+Anything else aborts the upload with upload payload contains unexpected long string at <path>; refusing to upload (privacy invariant).

 3. Three modes